All Products

 2. Go to the basic information page of the Amazon RDS for Oracle instance.

-3. In the Security group rules section, click the name of the security group to which the existing inbound rule belongs.
+3. In the Security group rules section, click the name of the security group containing the existing inbound rule.

 安全组规则

-4. Add the CIDR blocks of DTS servers that reside in the corresponding region (port number: 1521) to the inbound rule.
-For more information, see Add the CIDR blocks of DTS servers.
+4. Add the CIDR blocks of DTS servers for the destination database region (port 1521) to the inbound rule.
+See Add the CIDR blocks of DTS servers.

-5. Modify the log settings of the Amazon RDS for Oracle instance.
-Skip this step if you do not need to perform incremental data migration.
+Skip this step if you are not performing incremental data migration.

 SELECT LOG_MODE FROM v$database;